8ta4/blog/drafts/Is pitting AIs against each other in a feedback loop overkill for generating text?.md

 There are probably practical reasons why this isn't a more common approach.

-What are the superior alternatives to this approach that I'm overlooking?
+What are the superior alternatives to this approach?